 Now… How to make it a nice pretty wedding but also incorporate Bushcraft and nature into it….???

 Well you can see above that our homemade wedding invites have a tree theme and here’s a few items from our list of things to do;

 1. Crochet bride and groom love birds – I’ve almost finished these and will upload a pic when done 🙂

-2. Carve and sand spoons – Flint has 72 spoons to carve and I am sanding them.
+2. Carve and sand spoons – Adam has 72 spoons to carve and I am sanding them.
 Each table is named after a tree; willow, spruce, hawthorn, alder, sycamore, birch, lime, ash, poplar and each guest will get a hand carved spoon made from the wood of the table they are sat at.
-Flint has had 20months to do this and so far he has done 18…
+Adam has had 20 months to do this and so far he has done 18…

 3. Collect wild flowers – although we are having ‘normal bouquets’, some of the flowers around the venue will be wild.

-6. Sort out manekin with clothing – Flint originally wanted to wear his Buck skin shirt to the wedding.
+6. Sort out manekin with clothing – Adam originally wanted to wear his buck skin shirt to the wedding.
 OBVIOUSLY I said no!
 However, I have agreed to a manekin wearing it on the day – bit weird but hey, like I said before, it’s all about compromise!